 Hybrid electric vehicles (hybrids) combine an internal combustion engine with a battery and electric motor.
-This combination offers the range and refueling capabilities of a conventional vehicle, while providing improved fuel economy and lower emissions.
+This combination offers the range and refueling capabilities of a conventional vehicle, while providing improved fuel economy and often times lower emissions.

 How It Works

 Not all hybrids are created equal.
 Some "mild" hybrids are not much cleaner or more efficient than their non-hybrid counterparts.
 When in doubt, compare ratings on our website, or on the Fuel Economy and Environment Label found on the window of the vehicle.
 Hybrids with the highest Greenhouse Gas and Smog Ratings will give you the maximum environmental benefits and save you the most money on fuel.

 Many configurations are possible for hybrids.
 Essentially, a hybrid combines an energy storage system, a power unit such as a spark ignition engine, and a vehicle propulsion system.
 The primary options for energy storage include batteries, ultracapacitors, and flywheels.
 Although batteries are by far the most common energy storage choice, research is still being done in other energy storage areas.
 Propulsion can come entirely from an electric motor, such as in a series configuration, or the engine might provide direct mechanical input to the vehicle propulsion system in a parallel configuration system.
 A hybrid's efficiency and emissions depend on the particular combination of subsystems, how these subsystems are integrated into a complete system, and the control strategy that integrates the subsystems.

 Manufacturers continue to make more hybrid models each year, and now plug-in hybrids are also available in a variety of makes and models.
 Plug-in hybrids are similar to traditional hybrids but are also equipped with a larger, more advanced battery that allows the vehicle to be plugged in and recharged in addition to refueling with gasoline.